Updated 18 May 2018

 1.1 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.

-1.2 In this policy, "we", "us" and "our" refer to Underscore Consulting LLP.
+1.2 In this policy, "we", "us" and "our" refer to the companies operating under the Underscore brand.
 For more information about us, see Section 14.

 2. How we use your personal data

 2.1 In this Section 2 we have set out:

 (a) the general categories of personal data that we may process;

 (b) the purposes for which we may process personal data; and

 2.2 We may process data about your use of our website and services ("usage data").
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.

 2.3 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters ("notification data").
 The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
 The legal basis for this processing is consent.